fang150/fang150.github.io/_pages/about.md

 News
 ======

-* Honored to serve as a reviewer at [Frontiers in Medicine](https://www.frontiersin.org/journals/medicine)
+* Honored to serve as a reviewer at [Frontiers in Medicine](https://www.frontiersin.org/journals/medicine),  June, 2024.
 * Thrilled to be selected as the final winner (selected from 234 teams out of 22 countries) at THE IES INTERNATIONAL HACKATHON at Amazon, May, 2024.
 * Grateful to be a poster judge at [AMERICAN CAUSAL INFERENCE CONFERENCE (ACIC)]([https://neurips.cc/](https://sci-info.org/annual-meeting/)), May, 2024.
 * Happy to serve as a reviewer at Amazon Machine Learning Conference (AMLC), May, 2024.